confluentinc/confluent-kubernetes-examples/blueprints-early-access/concepts/overview.rst

   * Contains Information about regions and zones of a Data Plane cluster.

 Health Check
-  * Periodically probe all registered Agents’ heartbeats to check the availability of the Polaris services.
+  * Periodically probe all registered Agents’ heartbeats to check the availability of the Blueprint services.
   * CPC Orchestrator uses this resource to allow or deny user requests based on the availability of services.

 Blueprint